Protecting information in a parametrically driven hybrid quantum system

 \section{Introduction}

-The development of quantum devices must often accommodate conflicting requirements, ranging from readily interacting qubits for information processing and communication to stable, protected states for storage~\cite{Molmer2014}.
-An important cog in the quantum ecosystem that can overcome such conflicts is a hybrid system~\cite{Xiang2013,Kurizki2015}, where the synergy between different physical systems is achieved by delegating tasks to components that offer specific advantages.
+The development of quantum devices must often accommodate conflicting requirements, ranging from readily interacting qubits for information processing and communication to stable, protected states for storage of information~\cite{Molmer2014}.
+An important cog in the contemporary quantum ecosystem that can overcome such conflicts is a hybrid system~\cite{Xiang2013,Kurizki2015}, where the synergy between different physical systems is achieved by delegating tasks to components that offer specific advantages.
 For instance, while superconducting circuits are amenable for information processing~\cite{Tsai1999}, an ensemble of atoms or spins can offer longer coherence times for storage~\cite{Julsgaard2004,Greze2014}.
-Such ensembles can then be coupled to resonators that readily allow for transmission of information~\cite{Verdu2009,Kubo2010,Schuster2010, Amsuss2011}.
-As such, hybrid systems based on spin-ensembles coupled to microwave cavities have gained significant traction for information processing~\cite{Kubo2010,Schuster2010, Amsuss2011,Wesenberg2009,Clerk2020,Blais2021}.
+Such ensembles can then be coupled to resonators that readily allow for transfer of information~\cite{Verdu2009,Kubo2010,Schuster2010, Amsuss2011}.
+As such, hybrid systems based on spin-ensembles coupled to microwave cavities have gained significant traction in quantum information processing~\cite{Kubo2010,Schuster2010, Amsuss2011,Wesenberg2009,Clerk2020,Blais2021}.